Rolling post, begun April 2016

-Jeremy Corbyn, still leader of the Labour Party after his unexpectedly good performance in the general election, showed surprisingly good tactical acumen by announcing that Labour would leave the EU single market.
+Jeremy Corbyn, still leader of the Labour Party after his unexpectedly good performance in the general election, surprisingly announced that Labour would leave the EU single market.

-Metrocentric remoaners who want the UK to stay in the single market, or, rather, simply to derail Brexit, dominate the vocal section of the party.
-But Corbyn was apparently thinking of the silent traditional Labour voters who voted Leave because of their concerns about recent mass immigration.
-Good for him.
+Metrocentric remoaners who wanted the UK to stay in the single market – or who simply wanted to derail Brexit – dominated the vocal section of the party.
+Perhaps Corbyn was thinking of the silent traditional Labour voters who voted Leave because of their concerns about recent mass immigration.
+If so, good for him.

-Labour shadow trade secretary Barry Gardiner wrote a Guardian article backing Corbyn and explaining why: people voted Leave because they wanted UK borders controlled.
-Hallelujah.
-But Labour metrocentric remoaner MP Heidi Alexander in a Guardian.com article said that her colleague’s position was wrong, depressing and disingenuous.
+However, Labour metrocentric remoaner MP Heidi Alexander in a Guardian.com article said that Gardiner’s position was wrong, depressing and disingenuous.
 Alexander’s views were then reported by the remoaning Guardian in the print edition as ‘news‘.

-It seems that Corbyn’s acumen wasn’t that good after all.
-A Guardian report said that Labour metrocentric remoaner MPs have written an open letter calling for Labour to defend free movement.
+A Guardian report said that Labour remainer MPs had written an open letter calling for Labour to defend free movement.
 The report said that although Labour’s official position was that free movement would end at the point of Brexit in March 2019, Corbyn had always supported free movement.
 Oh dear.